 Once on board, we cruised for a bit and made our way to a tidal island that would, in just a few hours, be completely covered by the sea.
 We got our brief snorkeling lesson and jumped into the water.

 And now snorkeling is my new passion.
 I’d never done it outside of a pool.
 I don’t have any photos under the water, but I do have a lot of terrible video footage I took with my phone that was tucked into a waterproof pouch.
-And it was terrible because I’d just hit play and then swim.
+And it was terrible because I’d just hit record and then swim.
 I was entranced.
 Everything fell away and it was just me and the ocean and the reef and the fish and I could have spent the entire day out there.
 I didn’t want to stop.
 We moved a few times, and my shit-pot knees stopped bugging me about clamoring up and down a rope ladder because even my shit-pot knees wanted to be under the sea.
 I was like a little kid.
 More.
 More.
 More.

 And then we stopped for our shore lunch.